ohtten/Dio/Power BI Analyst Training/Second Power BI Project/README.md

 #### Resume
 ***
-In this project you will replicate three pages already created during the course with the sample available.
+In this project you will replicate page already created during the course with the sample available.